flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### SampleChannelData
-### Retrieves a sample of messages from the specified channel ingested during the specified timeframe.
-Up to 10 messages can be retrieved.
+> Retrieves a sample of messages from the specified channel ingested during the specified timeframe.
+Up to 10 messages can be retrieved.<br/>

 #### Input Parameters
 * `channelName` - _required_